 Who We Serve

-Columbia Health serves the University community by providing a range of programs and services for Morningside and Manhattanville students, and by providing support for affiliate institutions, Columbia University Irving Medical Center, and the K-8 School.
+Columbia Health serves the University community by providing a range of programs and services for currently registered Morningside, Manhattanville, and Teachers College students, and by providing support for affiliate institutions, Columbia University Irving Medical Center, and the K-8 School.

 We encourage you to become familiar with the health resources available to you both on-and off-campus.

-Once enrolled, Teachers College students receive services through Columbia Health.
+Teachers College students receive services through Columbia Health.
 Full-time students are automatically enrolled in Columbia Health and in the Columbia Student Health Insurance Plan.
-Students may request a waiver if documentation of comparable insurance coverage is provided.
-Part-time students can elect to enroll in Columbia Health and in the Columbia Student Health Insurance Plan.
+Domestic students may request a waiver if documentation of comparable insurance coverage is provided.
+Part-time domestic students can elect to enroll in Columbia Health and in the Columbia Student Health Insurance Plan.

-Immunization compliance and health insurance enrollment is managed by Columbia Health.
+Immunization compliance and health insurance enrollment for are managed by Columbia Health.

-Jewish Theological Seminary students receive services provided by Columbia Health after enrollment.
-Full-time students are automatically enrolled in Columbia Health and in the Columbia Student Health Insurance Plan.
-Students may request a waiver if documentation of comparable insurance coverage is provided.
-Part-time students can elect to enroll in Columbia Health and in the Columbia Student Health Insurance Plan.
+Full-time Jewish Theological Seminary students are automatically enrolled in Columbia Health and in the Columbia Student Health Insurance Plan.
+Domestic students may request a waiver if documentation of comparable insurance coverage is provided.
+Part-time domestic students can elect to enroll in Columbia Health and in the Columbia Student Health Insurance Plan.

 Enrollment is coordinated by the Jewish Theological Seminary Office of Human Resources.
-Once enrolled in Columbia Health, students receive the same services provided for Columbia students, with the exception of assistance provided through Disability Services.
+Once enrolled in Columbia Health, students receive the same services provided for Columbia students except for disability services.
 At JTS, these services are provided through the dean's offices in the individual schools.
 The JTS Student Counseling Center, under the auspices of the Office of Student Life, is committed to the delivery of psycho-social counseling services to students.
 Seminary students also have access to Counseling and Psychological Services at Columbia Health.

 Jewish Theological Seminary students provide documentation of their compliance with immunization requirements to the JTS Office of the Registrar.

-Union Theological Seminary students receive services provided by Columbia Health once enrolled.
-Full-time students are automatically enrolled in Columbia Health and in the Columbia Student Health Insurance Plan.
-Students may request a waiver if documentation of comparable insurance coverage is provided.
-Part-time students can elect to enroll in Columbia Health and in the Columbia Student Health Insurance Plan.
+Full-time Union Theological Seminary (UTS) students are automatically enrolled in Columbia Health and in the Columbia Student Health Insurance Plan.
+Domestic students may request a waiver if documentation of comparable insurance coverage is provided.
+Part-time domestic students can elect to enroll in Columbia Health and in the Columbia Student Health Insurance Plan.

 Students provide documentation of their compliance with immunization requirements to the seminary’s Office of Student Life in Room 108 of the administrative building.